sameersbn/docker-gitlab-ci/README.md

   sameersbn/gitlab-ci:latest
 ```

-If you are not using google mail, then please configure the  SMTP host and port using the SMTP_HOST and SMTP_PORT configuration parameters.

-__NOTE:__

-I have only tested standard gmail and google apps login.
-I expect that the currently provided configuration parameters should be sufficient for most users.
 Please look up the [Available Configuration Parameters](#available-configuration-parameters) section for all available SMTP configuration options.

 ### Putting it all together